Hirlam/obsmon/INSTALL.md

    ```
    Listening on http://127.0.0.1:5391
    ```
+   If you want the browser to be open automatically, then run `./obsmon --launch` instead.
 5. Point your browser to this address.
 Note, that this only works if the browser is running on the same machine as obsmon.
 Otherwise you will need to use ssh port forwarding or x forwarding to connect to the server.